Quantum Pin Codes: Transversal gates and magic state distillation

 with coefficients $\alpha_{m_1\ldots m_s}$ in $\mathbb{F}_{2^\ell}$.
 Any such gate $U_{F_\ell}$ belongs to the $\ell\text{th}$ level of the Clifford hierarchy \cite{Cui_diagonal_2017}.
 Examples, and generating set for $\ell=3$, are given in Table~\ref{tab:weightedpoly}.

 The goal is to implement such a gate on the logical level of a quantum error correcting code by the transversal application of some phase gates.
-Given an $[[n, k, d]]$ quantum CSS code, define $G$ as the $r\times n$ matrix whose rows describe a generating set of the $X$-stabilizers of the code, and define $L$ as the $k\times n$ matrix whose rows describe a basis for the $X$-logical operators.
+A transversal application of the single-qubit phase gate $R_\ell$ means that each qubit is acted on with $R_\ell$, which amounts to applying the tensor product $R_\ell^{\otimes n} = R_\ell\otimes\cdots\otimes R_\ell$ on the full system.
+Given an $\llbracket n, k, d\rrbracket $ quantum CSS code, define $G$ as the $r\times n$ matrix whose rows describe a generating set of the $X$-stabilizers of the code, and define $L$ as the $k\times n$ matrix whose rows describe a basis for the $X$-logical operators.
 The code state in this basis corresponding to $\bs{x}\in\mathbb{F}_2^k$ can then be expressed as

 Applying transversally the gate $R_\ell$ on this code state, $\ket{\overline{\bs{x}}}$, yields